bcnmy/docs/docs/tutorials/customSessionKeys/customSessionStorage.md

 	{
 		this.smartAccountAddress = smartAccountAddress.toLowerCase();
 	}

-	private async readDataFromFile ( type: "sessions" | "signers" ): Promise<any>
+	// This method reads data from the file and returns it in the JSON format private async readDataFromFile ( type: "sessions" | "signers" ): Promise<any>
 	{
 		return new Promise( ( resolve ) =>